planeguy/clusterfriend/concept.md

 Public feeds are seperate as they are not encrypted in any way.
 If they follow the standard, then they should still be readable by clusterfriend clients.
 ###A little more techincal
-After some experimentation, I think it would be totally feasible to just use OpenPGP (minus keyrings & trusted verifiers) to encrypt a public feed resource, and additionally any private posts within.
+I think it would be totally feasible to just use OpenPGP (minus keyrings & trusted verifiers) to encrypt a public feed resource, and additionally any private posts within.
+###The Bad News
+After some experimentaion, you can see that the data downloads are rather large.
+Either the "just an rss file" is not totaly feasible and a smarter service is required or more research is needed

 ```
 GET http://cf.delek.org/
 ```